-To claim Asylum there are three basic requirements.
-First, an applicant must prove that he or she fears persecution in their home country.
-Second, the applicant must that this persecution is for one of the five defined protected reasons (see below).
-Third, an applicant must establish that the government is either involved in the persecution, or unable to control the conduct of potential persecutors.
+To claim asylum, there are three basic requirements.
+First, an applicant must prove that he or she fears persecution in his or her home country.
+Second, the applicant must prove that the persecution falls within one of the five defined protected grounds for asylum (see below).
+Third, an applicant must establish that the government is either involved in the persecution or unable or unwilling to control the conduct of the persecutors.

 Asylum is an immigration benefit available to those individuals who have suffered persecution or fear that they will suffer future persecution due to their: